PyConPL/Book/2015/presentations/Whats_Eating_Python_performance/article.md

 This is important because:

   * it allows you to check how does current execution time relates to desired execution time (i.e. acceptable speed),
-  * secondly, it allows you to compare various version of your code.
+  * secondly, it allows you to compare various version of optimisations in code.

 There are various tools to do that, among them:

-  * pythons timeit module,
+  * Pythons timeit module,
-  * custom made timer using pythons time module,
+  * custom made timer using Pythons time module,
   * unix time (use /usr/bin/time as time is also a common shell built in).

 Notes on measuring:

-  * Try to measure multiple independent repetitions of your code (this will help you to establish the lower band of your execution time).
+  * Try to measure multiple independent repetitions of your code (this will help you to establish the lower bound of your execution time).
-  * Preapare a testing enviroment that will allow you to get comparable results.
+  * Prepare a testing environment that will allow you to get comparable results.
   * Consider writing a micro benchmark to check various alternative solutions of some algorithm.
-  * Be carefull when measuring algorithm speed using artificial data, re-validate using real data.
+  * Be careful when measuring algorithm speed using artificial data, re-validate using real data.

 Profiling tools will give you a more in depth view of your code performance.
-This will allow you to take a viewm of your program internals in terms of execution time and used memory.
+This will allow you to take a view of your program internals in terms of execution time and used memory.

 There are various possible tools, like:

-  * cProfile - a profiling module avalible in python standard library,
+  * cProfile - a profiling module available in Python standard library,
-  * line_profiler - an external line-by line profiler,
+  * line\_profiler - an external line-by line profiler,
   * tools for visualizing profiling results - for example, runsnakerun.

 #### IO bound vs compute bound
 It is important that you learn how to classify types of performance bounds of your code.
 **The compute bound** case occurs when large number of instructions is making your code slow, the **I/O bound** case takes place when your code is slow because of various I/O operations, like network  delays or disk access.
-Depending on the type of the performance bound, different optimization strategies will apply.
+Depending on the type of the performance bound, different optimisation strategies will apply.

 ### Fixing the cause: Performance Tips

 #### Algorithms and data structures

-Improving your algorithms time complexity is probably the best thing that you could do to optimize your code.
+Improving your algorithms time complexity is probably the best thing that you could do to optimise your code.
-Using micro optimization tricks will not bring you any wear near to the speed boost you could get from improving time complexity of algorithm.
+Using micro optimisation tricks will not bring you any wear near to the speed boost you could get from improving time complexity of algorithm.

 It is very common that innocently looking searching or lookup code placed in a large loop generates a performance issue.
-Often a trivial change, like changing list to set, may a key to solving the problem.
+Often a trivial change, like changing list to set, may be a key to solving the problem.

 That said be sure to check page [Time complexity](https://wiki.python.org/moin/TimeComplexity) from Python's wiki and confront it with data structures used in your algorithms.
 The big **O** notation matters!